-2.03.1 Intent Forms shall be due from all prospective candidates to the Chair no later than thirty days prior to the first scheduled day of the relevant general election, and no later than fifteen days prior to the first scheduled day of the relevant special election.
+2.03.1 Intent Forms shall be due from all prospective candidates to the Commission Chair no later than thirty days prior to the first scheduled day of the relevant general election, and no later than fifteen days prior to the first scheduled day of the relevant special election.
 Subject to this requirement, the Commission shall set and publish a due date, on or before the date required herein, upon which Intent Forms are due.
-Such due date may be extended, the requirements of this section notwithstanding, by a simple majority of the Commission, to a point not later than fifteen days prior to the first scheduled day of the relevant general election, and no later than eight days prior to the first scheduled day of the relevant special election, and no later than eight of the Commission that one or more positions{s} subject to the election will otherwise remain uncontested and/or unfulfilled and that such extension will not unduly prejudice the outcome of the election for any candidate.
+Such due date may be extended, the requirements of this section notwithstanding, by a simple majority of the Commission, to a point not later than fifteen days prior to the first scheduled day of the relevant general election, and no later than eight days prior to the first scheduled day of the relevant special election, and only upon a finding by the Commission that one or more position(s) subject to the election will otherwise remain uncontested and/or unfulfilled and that such extension will not unduly prejudice the outcome of the election for any candidate.
 The submission of all intent forms constitutes the acknowledgement of the CCD Student Government Election Code.

-2.03.2 The Commission shall host a minimum of three campaign information meetings, at which copies of the By-Laws and other materials shall be distributed, and general information about the campaign process shall be made available to all parties.
+2.03.2 The Commission shall host a minimum of 6 campaign orientation meetings, at which copies of the Bylaws and other materials shall be distributed, interpretations and rulings may be announced, and general information about the campaign process shall be made available to all parties.
 Each Commissioner shall attend a minimum of one of these meetings during each election cycle.
-All candidates and at least one sponsor of each referendum must attend a minimum of one of these meetings to remain eligible, but in the event there is no student at large available we will use outgoing SGA.
+All candidates and at least one sponsor of each referendum must attend a minimum of one of these meetings to remain eligible.

 2.03.3 Campaigning shall take place between the distribution of petitions by the Commission and the end of the actual election.
-With respect to special elections in which no candidates will participate, the Commission shall allow a period of time no less than two nor more than four weeks for campaigning.
+With respect to special elections in which no candidates will participate, the Commission shall allow a period of time no less than two but no more than four weeks for campaigning.
 No campaigning on campus shall take place before the date set by the Commission as the beginning of campaigning or after the final date of the actual election.